equalitie/eqpress/roles/init-auto-provision/README.md

 * **Auto-provision default database collation** - Default database collation for a newly installed WordPress instance.
 * **Auto-provison random number device** - Random number generation is required for passwords, keys and salts and this setting points to a local or remote device.
 * **Auto-provision Console API secret key** - The secret key used for generating the API key for each site used by the console proxy for authenticating console requests.
+* **Email or keyID of GPG account for encrypting logs** - A GPG key is required for encrypting the incoming provision request and logs.
+* **Version of Ansible to checkout** - The version number of Ansible to checkout after cloning the repository.

 Optional settings when using a API for automatic DNS updates.
 These should be specified when sites will be installed in development mode using a unique domain name. e.g. example.com.wp.equalit.ie